SamuelePiredda/kissLIB/README.md

 kiss_init(&kissI, buffer_kissI, 256, 1, write, read, context, 0);
 ...
 ```
 The parameters passed are the kiss instance; the buffer used by it; the maximum length of the buffer; the transmit delay after the 0-255 in milliseconds (which is multiplied by 10, so 0-2550 ms); write callback function written by the user; read callback function written by the user; context needed for writing/reading if needed (for example if the instnace of I2C or UART is needed by the callback functions); the number of padding/sync bytes to send before the frame.
+This parameter can be set to zero.